ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

   `Create`/`Delete`/`Update` callbacks, will always be returned for the same value (non-retriable) or if the value can be theoretically fixed merely by repeating the operation (retriable)
-* if the callback is not defined, every error will be considered retriable
+* if the callback is not defined, every C(R)UD error will be considered retriable
+* validation errors (returned from [Validate](#validate)) are automatically considered non-retriable - no matter how many times an invalid configuration is re-applied, it is still invalid and the operation would fail
-* if a C(R)UD operation fails with a retriable error and the associated (`best-effort`) transaction [allows Retry][retry-opt], the KVscheduler will schedule repeat for these failed operations to run in a separate transaction, triggered after a configurable time delay and with a limit to the maximum number of retries - it can be requested to double the delay for every next attempt, feature known as exponential backoff
+* if a C(R)UD operation fails with a retriable error and the associated (`best-effort`) transaction [allows Retry][retry-opt], the KVscheduler will schedule repeat for these failed operations to run in a separate transaction, triggered after a configurable time delay and with a limit to the maximum number of retries allowed - it can be requested to double the delay for every next attempt, feature known as exponential backoff

 ### DerivedValues